 How do I know if I have Windows 10 with WSL?

 To answer the question “Which version of Windows is my PC is running?” press your Windows logo key + R, type “winver,” then select OK.
 Starting with version 10, you’ve got a command called “wslconfig.”
 It lists distros you have and controls which one starts by typing “bash.”
 Try it out!

 How to set up WSL!

-- To enable Windows Subsystem for Linux, follow the instructions on Microsoft Docs.
+- To install Redis Windows Subsystem for Linux, follow the instructions on Microsoft Docs.
 The short version is: In Windows 10, Microsoft replaces Command Prompt with PowerShell as the default shell.
 Open PowerShell as Administrator and run this command to enable Windows Subsystem for Linux (WSL):

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

 - Reboot Windows after making the change—note that you only need to do this one time.